I'm Android Care Taker!

-These are the primary reasons why android is running so slow.
+These are the primary reasons why Android is running so slowly.
 And above, I already discussed all the solutions you can follow to fix the lag.

 I hope this tutorial will be helpful for you and might help You to reduce lag on your Android device because most Android devices start getting slow after a few months.
 Then you should try all these methods I mentioned in today’s tutorial.